 Allete: 2Q Earnings Snapshot

-On a per-share basis, the Duluth, Minnesota-based company said it had profit of 3 cents.
-Earnings, adjusted for non-recurring costs and restructuring costs, came to 15 cents per share.
+On a per-share basis, the Duluth, Minnesota-based company said it had profit of 39 cents.

 Allete shares have dropped 26% since the beginning of the year.
 The stock has fallen 30% in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ALE at https://www.zacks.com/ap/ALE

 View Comments

-Note: This story has been corrected to show that earnings per share were 39 cents on revenue of $243.2 million, instead of 3 cents on revenue of $300 million.